What is IoT security (internet of things security)?

-IoT security hacks can happen in anywhere and in any industry, from a smart home to a manufacturing plant to a connected car.
-The severity of impact depends greatly on the individual system, the data collected and/or the information it contains.
+IoT security hacks can happen anywhere -- from a smart home to a manufacturing plant to a connected car.
+The severity of the attack depends greatly on the individual system, the data collected and the information it contains.

-For example, an attack disabling the brakes of a connected car or the hack of a connected health device such as an insulin pump to administer too much medication to a patient can be life-threatening.
-Likewise, an attack on a refrigeration system housing medicine that is monitored by an IoT system can ruin the viability of a medicine if temperatures fluctuate.
-Similarly, an attack on critical infrastructure -- an oil well, energy grid or water supply -- can be disastrous.
+For example, an attack disabling the brakes of a connected car or hacking a connected health device, such as an insulin pump, can be life-threatening.
+Likewise, an attack on a refrigeration system housing medicine that's monitored by an IoT system can ruin the viability of a medication if temperatures fluctuate.
+Similarly, an attack on critical infrastructure, such as an oil well, energy grid or water supply, can be disastrous.

-Other attacks, however, cannot be underestimated.
+Other attacks, however, can't be underestimated.
 For example, an attack against smart door locks could potentially allow a burglar to enter a home.
-Or, in other other security breaches, an attacker could pass malware through a connected system to scrape personally identifiable information, wreaking havoc for those affected.
+Or, in other security breaches, an attacker could pass malware through a connected system to scrape personally identifiable information, wreaking havoc for those affected.

 Notable IoT security breaches and IoT hacks

-Security experts have long warned of the potential risk of large numbers of unsecured devices connected to the internet since the IoT concept first originated in the late 1990s.
-A number of attacks subsequently have made headlines, from refrigerators and TVs being used to send spam to hackers infiltrating baby monitors and talking to children.
-It is important to note that many of the IoT hacks don't target the devices themselves, but rather use IoT devices as an entry point into the larger network.
+Security experts have warned of the potential risk of large numbers of insecure devices connected to the internet since the IoT concept first originated in the late 1990s.
+Many attacks subsequently have made headlines -- from refrigerators and TVs being used to send spam to hackers infiltrating baby monitors and talking to children.
+Many IoT hacks don't target the devices themselves, but rather use IoT devices as an entry point into the larger network.

-In 2010, for example, researchers revealed that the Stuxnet virus was used to physically damage Iranian centrifuges, with attacks starting in 2006 but the primary attack occurring in 2009.
-Often considered one of the earliest examples of an IoT attack, Stuxnet targeted supervisory control and data acquisition (SCADA) systems in industrial control systems (ICS), using malware to infect instructions sent by programmable logic controllers.
+- In 2010, researchers revealed that the Stuxnet virus was used to physically damage Iranian centrifuges, with attacks starting in 2006 but the primary attack occurring in 2009.
+Often considered one of the earliest examples of an IoT attack, Stuxnet targeted supervisory control and data acquisition systems in industrial control systems, using malware to infect instructions sent by programmable logic controllers.
 Attacks on industrial networks have continued, with malware such as CrashOverride -- also known as Industroyer -- Triton and VPNFilter targeting vulnerable operational technology and IIoT systems.

-- In a January 2017 notice, the Food and Drug Administration warned the embedded systems in radio frequency-enabled St. Jude Medical implantable cardiac devices, including pacemakers, defibrillators and resynchronization devices, could be vulnerable to security intrusions and attacks.
+- In a January 2017 notice, the Food and Drug Administration warned that the embedded systems in radio frequency-enabled St. Jude Medical implantable cardiac devices -- including pacemakers, defibrillators and resynchronization devices -- could be vulnerable to security intrusions and attacks.

-In July 2020, Trend Micro discovered an IoT Mirai botnet downloader that was adaptable to new malware variants, which would help deliver malicious payloads to exposed Big-IP boxes.
-The samples found were also observed to exploit recently disclosed or unpatched vulnerabilities in common IoT devices and software.
+- In July 2020, Trend Micro discovered an IoT Mirai botnet downloader that was adaptable to new malware variants, which would help deliver malicious payloads to exposed Big-IP boxes.
+The samples found also exploited recently disclosed or unpatched vulnerabilities in common IoT devices and software.

 IoT security standards and legislation

-Many IoT security frameworks exist, but there is no single industry-accepted standard to date.
-However, simply adopting an IoT security framework can help; they provide tools and checklists to help companies creating and deploying IoT devices.
-Such frameworks have been released by GSM Association, the IoT Security Foundation, the Industrial Internet Consortium and others.
+Many IoT security frameworks exist, but there's no single industry-accepted standard to date.
+However, simply adopting an IoT security framework can help; they provide tools and checklists to help companies that are creating and deploying IoT devices.
+Such frameworks have been released by the nonprofit GSM Association, IoT Security Foundation, Industry IoT Consortium and other organizations.

-While not IoT-specific, the General Data Protection Regulation (GDPR), released in May 2018, unifies data privacy laws across the European Union.
-These protections extend to IoT devices and their networks and IoT device makers should take them into account.
+- While not IoT-specific, the General Data Protection Regulation, released in May 2018, unifies data privacy laws across the European Union.
+These protections extend to IoT devices and their networks.

-In June 2018, Congress introduced the State of Modern Application, Research and Trends of IoT Act, or SMART IoT Act, to propose the Department of Commerce to conduct a study of the IoT industry and provide recommendations for the secure growth of IoT devices.
+- In June 2018, Congress introduced the State of Modern Application, Research and Trends of IoT Act (SMART IoT Act) to propose the Department of Commerce to conduct a study of the IoT industry and provide recommendations for the secure growth of IoT devices.
 While the SMART IoT ACT hasn't been passed into law yet, it's been introduced in multiple sessions of Congress.

-- In September 2018, California state legislature approved SB-327 Information privacy: connected devices, a law that introduced security requirements for IoT devices sold in the country.
+- In September 2018, the California state legislature approved Senate Bill 327 Information privacy: connected devices, a law that introduced security requirements for IoT devices sold in the U.S.

-In February 2019, the European Telecommunications Standards Institute released the first globally applicable standard for consumer IoT security -- a side that had previously not been addressed on such a scale.
+- In February 2019, the European Telecommunications Standards Institute released the first globally applicable standard for consumer IoT security -- an area that previously hadn't been addressed on such a scale.

-In December 2020, the U.S. president at the time signed the Internet of Things Cybersecurity Improvement Act of 2020, directing the National Institute of Standards and Technology to create minimum cybersecurity standards for those IoTs controlled or owned by the United States government.
+- In December 2020, former President Donald Trump signed the IoT Cybersecurity Improvement Act of 2020, directing the National Institute of Standards and Technology to create minimum cybersecurity standards for those IoT devices controlled or owned by the U.S. government.

 IoT attacks and security varies

-IoT security methods vary depending on your specific IoT application and your place in the IoT ecosystem.
-For example, IoT manufacturers -- from product makers to semiconductor companies -- should concentrate on building security in from the start, making hardware tamperproof, building secure hardware, ensuring secure upgrades, providing firmware updates/patches and performing dynamic testing.
+IoT security methods vary depending on the specific IoT application and its place in the IoT ecosystem.
+For example, IoT manufacturers -- from product makers to semiconductor companies -- should concentrate on building security into their devices from the start, making hardware tamperproof, building secure hardware, ensuring secure upgrades, providing firmware updates and patches, and performing dynamic testing.

-A solution developer's focus should be on secure software development and secure integration.
+Developers of IoT devices should focus on secure software development and secure integration.
 For those deploying IoT systems, hardware security and authentication are critical measures.
 Likewise, for operators, keeping systems up to date, mitigating malware, auditing, protecting infrastructure and safeguarding credentials are key.
-With any IoT deployment, it is critical to weigh the cost of security against the risks prior to implementation, however.
+With any IoT deployment, it's critical to weigh the cost of security against the risks prior to installation, however.